cassyrr/Read-Me/README.md

-- 👋 Hi, I’m @cassyrr
+- 👋 Hi, I’m Rongrong;
+- 👩🏻‍⚕️ I have 5+ years of working experience in healthcare field;
 - 👀 I’m interested in statistics and using data to sovle complexed problems;
 - 🌱 I’m currently learning Economics with data analystics and statistics at UC Davis;
-- 💞️ I’m looking to collaborate on someone who are passionate about data and working on something bringing positive affect on people's life;
+- 💞️ I’m looking to collaborate with someone who are passionate about data and working on something bringing positive affect on people's life;
 - 📫 How to reach me: Email: cassy.xrr081@gmail.com

 <!---